David Bowie (1969 album): Background

 David Bowie released his music hall-influenced self-titled debut studio album through Deram Records in 1967.
 It was a commercial failure and did little to gain him notice, becoming his last release for two years.
 After its failure, Bowie's manager Kenneth Pitt authorised a promotional film in an attempt to introduce Bowie to a larger audience.
+At the request of Pitt, Bowie wrote "Space Oddity", a tale about a fictional astronaut, as a song for the film.
 The film, Love You till Tuesday, went unreleased until 1984, and marked the end of Pitt's mentorship to Bowie.

-At the request of Pitt, Bowie wrote a new song for the film, "Space Oddity", a tale about a fictional astronaut.
-Its title and subject matter were influenced by Stanley Kubrick's 2001: A Space Odyssey (1968).
+Stanley Kubrick's 2001: A Space Odyssey (1968) inspired the title and subject matter of "Space Oddity".
 Bowie demoed the song in January 1969, recording the final Love You till Tuesday version on 2 February.
 In April, Bowie recorded demos of tracks with guitarist John Hutchinson, including "Janine", "An Occasional Dream", "I'm Not Quite" ("Letter to Hermione"), "Lover to the Dawn" ("Cygnet Committee") and another demo of "Space Oddity".
 In May, Bowie secured a record contract with Mercury Records on the strength of "Space Oddity".
 The contract granted him enough finances to make a new studio album, to be distributed through Mercury in the United States and its affiliate Philips Records in the UK.